sckieran/Metabarcoding_Pipeline_Waits/README.md

 1. Creates jobs as in step 3, based on your max_jobs and the number of samples found that match *_paired.assembled.fastq
 2. Cleans up your unpaired, unassembled and discarded fastqs
 3. Runs fastx-collapser on each sample, which functionally pulls the unique sequences out from each sample as a fasta file, naively and with no error correction, counting the number of reads per ASV.
-4. Removes singletons and doubletons.
-This prevents major ASV overflow issues later.
+4. Removes singletons.
+This prevents major ASV overflow issues later and helps control for sequencing errors.
 5. Checks if your jobs are done
 6. Cleans up your outfiles, collapsed outfiles have the name sample_collapsed.fasta